sipeed/sipeed_wiki/docs/hardware/en/maix/m1s/other/start.md

 ./build.sh firmware
 ```

-Then the compiled bin file is in M1s_BL808_example/e907_app/build_out folder, and its name is `firmware.bin`, we can burn it by the burning application provided by Bouffalo.
+Then the compiled bin file is in M1s_BL808_example/e907_app/build_out folder, and its name is `firmware.bin`, we can burn it with the burning application provided by Bouffalo.

 ### Questions